weaveworks/weave/docs/fastdp-crypto.md

 * `nonceIn` and `nonceOut` are randomly generated 32byte nonces which are exchanged over the encrypted control plane channel.

+## Key Rotation

+The key (and the salt) are rotated after either of the following limits of its security association is reached:

+* 350 MB of data transferred.
+* 30 min elapsed after the SA creation.

+The rationale for the relatively low limits is that the current implementation does not use [ESN][esn] in ESP, thus 32bit Sequence Number is used which might overflow pretty quickly.

 ## SPI

 A directional secure connection between two peers is identified with SPI.